-In this unit students compare the presentation of ideas, issues and themes in texts.
-They analyse arguments presented and the use of persuasive language in texts and create their own texts intended to position audiences.
+In this unit students develop analytical writing about a text, which provides them with opportunities to build skills to discuss ideas, apply appropriate metalanguage, integrate evidence from a text to support key points, and explore organisational structures such as formal essays.
+Students also analyse arguments presented and the use of persuasive language in texts and create their own texts intended to position audiences.